Channel memberships is the new name for sponsorships on YouTube. Learn more

-Sponsors will gain access to one or more exclusive custom emoji that can be sent via YouTube in any of your live chats.
+Members will gain access to one or more exclusive custom emoji that can be sent via YouTube in any of your live chats.
 By default, there are no custom emoji.
-To upload custom emoji, go to youtube.com/sponsors
+To upload custom emoji, go to youtube.com/channel_memberships

 and select Add emoji

 When you upload your first emoji, you will create a prefix name for all of your emoji, called a "family name."
-Sponsors will use this name to auto-complete your emoji.
+Members will use this name to auto-complete your emoji.

 Choose this family name carefully as it cannot be changed once it is set, even by deleting and re-uploading all your emoji.
 Family names are not unique across YouTube and must be 3-10 characters.